Four men ordered to hang for fatal gang rape on New Delhi bus - Local News 8

 A fifth accused man died by suicide in prison in 2013, while a sixth was a juvenile and sentenced to three years in prison.
 He has since been released.

-Police said the men took turns raping Nirbhaya as the bus drove around the city for almost an hour.
-When they had finished, they dumped the young woman and her friend by the side of the road.
+Police said the men took turns raping the woman as the bus drove around the city for almost an hour.
+When they had finished, they dumped her and her friend by the side of the road.

 The woman’s mother broke down after the judge passed the order.
 Speaking to reporters outside the court, she said: “My daughter has finally got justice.”

-Note: This story has been updated to remove the name of the victim.